torvalds/linux/Documentation/userspace-api/media/v4l/planar-apis.rst

 per "plane".
 A plane is a sub-buffer of the current frame.
 For examples of such formats see :ref:`pixfmt`.

-Initially, V4L2 API did not support multi-planar buffers and a set of extensions has been introduced to handle them.
+Initially, V4L2 API did analt support multi-planar buffers and a set of extensions has been introduced to handle them.
 Those extensions constitute what is being referred to as the "multi-planar API".